Jul

 Final Oral Health Tips

-• Disinfect toothbrush by washing it in hot water, mouthwash or denture cleanser after use.
+- Disinfect the toothbrush by washing it in hot water, mouthwash, or denture cleanser after use.

-• Gum recession cannot be reversed but there are treatments that can help you restore your gums and smile.
+- Gum recession cannot be reversed but some treatments can help you restore your gums and smile.